-Front door wreaths are a beautiful addition to your home but they are expensive to purchase and take up lots of storage space.
-Make this gorgeous fall leaves wreath for $0!
+Decorate your front door for fall with this gorgeous fall leaves wreath for $0!
 You'll save money and storage space… plus the biodegradable wreath can be throw it away at the end of the season with no guilt.

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

-I've tried pressing leaves between books, but it takes weeks to accomplish the task and the leaves are sandwiched between books until fall is over.
-This year I wanted to immediately incorporate fall leaves into my Thanksgiving décor.
+I've tried pressing fall leaves between books, but it takes weeks to accomplish and the leaves are still drying when fall is over.
+I wanted a way to immediately use the leaves for Thanksgiving décor.

 Easy Fall Leaves Preservation